One of the recipes I discovered during my Asia travels is Thai sticky rice with mango.

 Clean and cut the mango in slices and serve it with the rice.

-You can eat it both warm and cold.
+You can eat this delicious dish both warm and cold.